 Checklist of Key Documents for Selling Residential Property – ACT

-Document Name | Mandatory | Applies to Units / Body Corp Properties? | Description / Notes |
+Document Name | Mandatory | Applies to Class A Units | Applies to Class B Units | Description / Notes |

-Contract for Sale |
+ACTLS Contract for Sale |

 |